Ziang-Chen/Ziang-Chen/README.md

 # Ziang Chen

-I have ten years of experience in deep learning, with research spanning generative models, large language models, autonomous driving, and robotics.
+Hi there, I'm Ziang.
+For Work and Research, I have ten years of experience in deep learning, with research spanning generative models, large language models, autonomous driving, and robotics.
 My work extends across the AI software stack, from algorithms to high-performance computing infrastructure.
 I also study formal methods